 This is where she can lay her eggs.
-Some of these nesting boxes are awesome as they double as terrarium and pet carrier at the same time.
+Some of these nesting boxes are awesome as they double as a terrarium and a pet carrier at the same time.

 Ball Pythons Build Up To Pregnancy

-Ball pythons are another popular pet snake as their amicable snakes with some fascinating patterns.
+Ball pythons are another popular pet snake.
+They are an amicable breed with some fascinating patterns.
 Let’s take a look at the build-up to the snake pregnancy period and some other ins and outs of breeding ball pythons.

-- The breeding season for captive Ball Pythons in captivity is between November to March.
+The breeding season for Ball Pythons in captivity is between November and March.

-- As already mentioned, breeding requires precise temperature gauging as well as proper stimulation of the male and female snakes.
+As mentioned, breeding requires precise temperature gauging as well as proper stimulation of the male and female snakes.

-- People who have successfully bred these Ball Pythons will tell you that in October they start to lower the snake enclosure temperatures at night.
-The hot spot goes down to 82° F and the cool end is 78° F. The lighting is then also adjusted to make the ‘days shorter – 10 hours of light made possible with natural sunlight spectrum bulbs.
+People who have successfully bred Ball Pythons will tell you that they start to lower the snake enclosure temperatures at night in October.
+The hot spot goes down to 82° F and the cool end is 78° F. The lighting is then also adjusted to make the days shorter – 10 hours of light made possible with natural sunlight spectrum bulbs.

-- The time from follicular development till ovulation can be anything from a few weeks to 6 months.
+The time from follicular development until ovulation can be anything from a few weeks to 6 months.
 The female will shed her skin a few weeks after ovulation.

-- Ovulation happens where sperm from the male and follicles from the female come together and the eggs are fertilized.
+Ovulation happens where sperm from the male and follicles from the female come together and the eggs are fertilized.
 How long is a ball python pregnant?
-It will be about 53-55 days that the Ball python will be pregnant.
+For about 53 to 55 days in total.

-When these young snakes break out of the eggshells they are independent of birth, and they can do pretty much all that the adult snakes can do.
+When these young snakes break out of the eggshells they are independent immediately, and they can do pretty much anything that adult snakes can do.